rl1987/trickster.dev/tricksterblog/content/post/scapy-low-level-packet-hacking-toolkit-for-python.md

 from scapy.all import *
 ```

-Scapy has been used to unit-test network protocol interfaces in Linux, OpenBSD
+Scapy has been used to unit-test network protocol implementations in Linux, OpenBSD
 and RIOT projects.
 It has also been used to implement various offensive security
 tools: